ginob2ss/santa-calls-dashboard/README.md

-# santa-calls-dashboard
+# Santa Calls Dashboard
-Santa Calls MVP dashboard
+A tabbed React dashboard for tracking hardware and app build progress.